Skip to main content

 - if: $CI_COMMIT_BRANCH == "main"

-Multi-store policy consistency
+Cross-repository policy consistency

-Centrally manage policies with reusable workflows
+Manage policies centrally with reusable workflows

-Developer guidance when build fails
+Developer guidance when a build fails

 Next steps